 Eden Mill is a brewery/distillery, the only one in Scotland to make whisky, gin and beer, bringing back to life an old distillery on the banks of the River Eden in St. Andrews, Fife.
 Eden Mill prides itself on using local botanicals from the surrounding estuary, including sea buckthorn, the key botanical in its Original Gin.
 The master distillers’ skill at making gin comes from their talent at making whisky.
-Eden Mill Love Gin is the second gin in their core range of small batch vapour infused gins.
+Eden Mill Love Gin is the second gin in their core range of small-batch vapour infused gins.

-Key botanicals are hibiscus and rose petals.
+Hibiscus and rose petals.

 The bottle is stoneware and has a nice quality, chunky feel to it.
 I love the swing stopper.
 Unfortunately, it doesn’t pour well and dribbles down the bottle.
 Annoyingly, it wastes a precious little bit of gin every time you pour a G&T.

 But that aside the aroma is a heavenly fragrance: sweet, flavourful and floral, with just a backdrop of resinous juniper to add substance and complexity to the bouquet and stop the nose being cloyingly sweet.

 The gin is a delicate knicker pink.
 Fat tears rolling down the sides of the glass indicate a gin packed full of botanicals and it has an oily full-bodied mouth-feel to match.

 Usually, you would expect the taste to follow on from smell.
 Usually.
 And you would expect a flower as exotic as hibiscus, one of the key botanicals in Eden Mill Love Gin, to have an intoxicating floral taste.